Activate Your Character Strengths: The Path to Authentic Happiness

 Let’s take a closer look at each strategy.

 Did you ever find a cookie you loved so much that you couldn’t get enough?
-But eventually, you had enough and lost your interest in that cookie.
+But eventually, you had had enough and lost interest in that cookie.

 Indulging in pleasures repeatedly and rapidly reduces the pleasure of the experience—something we’ve all had firsthand experience with.